nfriend/nuxt-resume/README.md

 All of the content of this resume is sourced from [`resume-data.json`](./resume-data.json).
 This file loosely adheres to the [`resume.json` schema](https://jsonresume.org/schema/) (with some additional properties for display purposes).
-See the [resume.json](#resume.json) section below for more info about `resume.json` compatibility.
+See the [resume.json](#resumejson) section below for more info about `resume.json` compatibility.

 Additionally, a `resume-data.private.json` file can be created alongside [`resume-data.json`](./resume-data.json).
 This file it `.gitignore`-ed; its contents will be merged into [`resume-data.json`](./resume-data.json) when building this résumé.
-This is used to protect personal info such as phone numbers and addresses.
+This is used to protect personal info such as phone numbers and addresses, while still allowing this data to appear in locally-generated résumés.

 ## Inspiration